state-alchemists/zrb/docs/getting-started.md

 zrb base64 encode
 ```

+> __📝 NOTE:__  Zrb comes with builtin Task Definitions.
+Unless you set `ZRB_SHOULD_LOAD_BUILTIN` to `false`, Zrb will automatically loads the builtin Tasks.

 That's all you need to know to run Zrb Tasks.

-In the rest of this section, you will learn about Zrb Projects and how to make your own Zrb Tasks.
+In the rest of this page, you will learn about Zrb Projects and how to make your own Zrb Tasks.

 # Creating A Project